s-abdullah/FirstGAN/README.md

 The only difference in the Discriminator is that instead of predicting the class, it will be binary classification i.e. whether its a "True" example or "False".

 ## 2. Generative Network
+The generator network is more interesting.
+The input to the generator is a latent variale vector which the network will learn to transform into a good "fake".
+So the ouput od the network should be example the same size and value range as the input to the discriminator.

 ## 3. Loss
 From the Original paper we see that the we need to do stachastic gradient ascent on the following fro the discrminator